Revised October, 2008

 LOCATION AND TIME OF PERFORMANCES

 Graduate Directing Projects have priority on the use of Hutchinson 218 and most projects are presented there.
-Other arrangements can be made (Cabaret, 201 late in Spring quarter, or site-specific work outside of Hutchinson, for example) but this must be discussed very early in the process, and is subject to the approval of the Program Head.
+Other arrangements can be made (Cabaret, 201 late in Spring quarter, or site-specific work outside of Hutchinson, for example) but this must be discussed very early in the process, and is subject to the approval of the Head of Directing.
 In the spring quarter, 218 is shared with the undergraduate directors who produce one-act plays in conjunction with the directing course (Drama 462).

 Directing projects receive three or four performances scheduled in order to facilitate attendance by students, faculty and staff after school hours.
 Unless otherwise scheduled, the performances will occur Wednesday at 6:00 pm, Thursday at 5:30 pm, and Friday and Saturday at 7:00 pm.